 When someone gets hurt, and another party is legally liable, the victim usually files an injury claim to recover their economic losses, like medical bills or lost work income.
 Tennessee law also allows injury victims to recover financial compensation for the pain and suffering they experienced.
-Unlike medical bills and lost work income, pain and suffering are intangible and have no specific monetary value.
+Unlike medical bills and lost work income, pain and suffering damages are intangible and have no specific monetary value.
 Naturally, this raises the question: How is compensation for pain and suffering calculated in personal injury lawsuits in Tennessee?

 What Counts as Pain and Suffering?